rcl-ssl/docs/api/authorization.md

 ## Use the Access Tokens to Make a Request

-To make a request to the RCL Public API, **both the access tokens** (Azure Resource Manager and Key Vault) are set in the body of the request as a JSON using the [ResourceRequest](./models.md#resourcerequest) class.
+To make a request to the RCL Public API, **both access tokens** (Azure Resource Manager and Key Vault tokens) are set in the body of the request as a JSON using the [ResourceRequest](./models.md#resourcerequest) class.

 The base URL for the RCL Public API is :
 ```